1. Warren Hastings was the first ___________.

 Explanation: In 1772, he abolished revenue farming and introduced annual settlements.

-28. The primary objective of Hastings’ revenue reforms was:
+28. The primary objective of Hastings’ revenue reforms was___________.

 A) Expansion of British territory